isabella232/dpdk-2/doc/guides/linux_gsg/sys_reqs.rst

        x86_x32 ABI is currently supported with distribution packages only on Ubuntu higher than 13.10 or recent Debian distribution.
 The only supported  compiler is gcc 4.9+.

-*   libnuma-devel - library for handling NUMA (Non Uniform Memory Access).
+*   Library for handling NUMA (Non Uniform Memory Access).

+    * numactl-devel in Red Hat/Fedora;

+    * libnuma-dev in Debian/Ubuntu;

 *   Python, version 2.7+ or 3.2+, to use various helper scripts included in the DPDK package.